svlada/svlada.github.io/posts/spring-session-tutorial.md

 1. /

-In short, don't use JSON Web Token to manage session data for your web applications.
-Most of the web applications will be fine with storing session-related data on Redis.
+In short: don't use JSON Web Tokens to manage session data for your web applications.
+For most cases, storing session-related data in Redis is more than sufficient.

-If you have microservices architecture, you can use API Gateway as a translation layer that would validate session-id and create a federated token to be used by the services.
-That's one use case where JSON Web Token fits nicely.
+In a microservices architecture, however, there is one scenario where JWTs can be useful.
+An API Gateway can act as a translation layer—validating the session ID and issuing a federated token for use across services.
+That's a case where JSON Web Tokens fit nicely.

-## <a name="project-setup" id="project-setup">Project setup</a>
+## Project setup

 Include ``spring-session-core`` and ``spring-session-jdbc`` in your ``pom.xml`` file.